yannickl/Splitflap/README.md

 To go further, take a look at the example project.

-*Note: All contribution to add new symbol is welcome*
+*Note: All contributions are welcome*

 ## Installation